SPARTA-dev/PDC/README.md

 ## Installation instructions:

 The repository is compatible with Python 3.7.
-The complete requirement list is available in the requirements text file. **Download or clone** the repository package from GitHub.
+**Download or clone** the repository from GitHub.
 Unpack the zip file in a designated folder.